Large Scale Robotic Material Handling: Learning, Planning, and Control: Real-World Experimental Results

 \subsection{Bulk Material Pile Transfer}

 As the first full-scale experiment, we consider the bulk material pile transfer task, where the material handler operates primarily in free space, with user-supplied source pile location and the desired dumping point.
-We deploy the full pipeline described in~\cref{sec:method_mh_pipeline}: the attack point and path planners optimize the reference trajectory; the \ac{RL} control policies control the robot during the grasping and dumping motions; a state machine manages the transitions between phases.
+We deploy the full pipeline described in~\cref{sec:method_mh_pipeline}: the attack point planner and the path planner optimize the reference trajectory; the \ac{RL} policies control the robot during the grasping and dumping motions; a state machine manages the transitions between phases.
 This setup enables fully autonomous execution of the material transfer task, as illustrated in~\cref{fig:bulk_material_drone}.

 To evaluate our framework, we perform the same task using different policy combinations: a \texttt{Fast Throw} option combining a \SI{2}{\meter}-tube waypoint-following policy with the \texttt{Multi} throwing policy from \cref{tab:throw_stat} (which does not use waypoint-following to guide the motion approaching the throwing target), and two complete setups employing \texttt{1m Tube} policy and \texttt{2m Tube} policy for both waypoint-following and throwing.
 We compare their performances against three human drivers: an \texttt{Expert} operator with over 10 years of experience, a \texttt{Practiced} user trained for material handling machines with 2–3 years of experience, and a \texttt{Novice} newly introduced to material handler operations, with limited experience operating other construction machinery.
 Given the task’s competing objectives of speed versus precision, human drivers were instructed to prioritize either rapid execution or precise throwing.
 This setup aims to reveal the natural trade-offs operators make when balancing these metrics.
+To ensure a fair comparison, all tests are conducted using the same pile and dump locations, with manually assembled bulks of similar size and shape, and under comparable weather conditions.
+Each test is terminated as soon as the initial pile volume falls below a user-selected threshold where ground contact is still negligible.
+Results presented in \cref{tab:bulk_stat} are evaluated along three key dimensions: control authority, material manipulation capability, and operational efficiency.
+To quantify these, we report the average slew rotational speed during transitions, the final end-effector position error, the mean oscillation amplitude of the tool, the determinant of the pile spread covariance matrix $\Sigma$ at the end of the experiment, the average volume of material grasped per cycle, and the average cycle time for approximately 20 execution cycles.
+A visual summary of all experiments is shown in \cref{fig:pareto_points}, highlighting the correlation between cycle time, throw precision, and oscillation minimization.